-Number of Goals Addressed:One goal (1 pt) - Five or more goals (5 pts)Number of Hazards Addressed:One hazard (1pt) - All Hazards (5 pts)Life Safety Affected:Low (1 pt) - High (5 pts)Protection of Property:Low (1 pt) - High (5 pts)Affected Area:Partial Building (1 pt) - Campus-wide (5 pts)Cost:\$500,000< (1 pt) - <\$25,000 (5 pts)Urgency to Implement:5+ years (1 pt) - Immediate (5 pts)
+Number of Goals Addressed:

+Number of Hazards Addressed:

+Life Safety Affected:

+Protection of Property:

+Affected Area:

+Cost:

+Urgency to Implement:

+One goal (1 pt) - Five or more goals (5 pts)

+One hazard (1pt) - All Hazards (5 pts)

+Low (1 pt) - High (5 pts)

+Low (1 pt) - High (5 pts)

+Partial Building (1 pt) - Campus-wide (5 pts)

+\$500,000 < (1 pt) - <\$25,000 (5 pts)

-The evaluation and benchmarking tools used to assign priority, along with the results for each mitigation activity, can be found in Appendix C. A summary of projects and details are listed in Table 7.2: Proposed Mitigation Projects.
+The evaluation and benchmarking tools used to assign priority, along with the results for each mitigation activity, can be found in Appendix C. Priority of some projects changed due to new projects being assessed and added as well as the addition of new hazards to the plan (fog, invasive species, and cyber threats).

+A summary of projects and details are listed in Table 7.2: Proposed Mitigation Projects.
 Projects vary from structural measures to education and are prioritized based on impacts from persistent, known hazards and potential resources available to complete the project.
+Equitable outcomes for underserved populations were discussed by the Steering Committee before considering each project.
+Selected projects were considered cost effective based on the benefit to the University and community.
 Although projects are prioritized on a university-wide basis, this does not limit the university or coordinating department's ability to pursue identified projects as funding becomes available.
 A number of these projects are ongoing action activities that will be accomplished as time and resources permit.